Michigan Assessment Letter

-Thank you for submitting Michigan’s assessment materials for review under the standards and assessment requirements of the Elementary and Secondary Education Act (ESEA), as amended by the No Child Left Behind Act of 2001 (NCLB).
-We appreciate the efforts required to prepare for the peer review and hope that the process provides useful feedback that will support Michigan’s efforts to monitor student progress toward challenging standards.
+It was a pleasure speaking with you about the outcome of the Department’s review of Michigan’s final assessment system under the Title I requirements of the Elementary and Secondary Education Act.
+We appreciate the effort Michigan made to prepare for the review and hope that the process provides useful feedback that will support your State’s efforts to monitor student progress toward challenging standards.

 The Michigan Educational Assessment Program (MEAP) is one of the most mature State assessment systems in the country.
 We were pleased to learn that the MEAP is administered in reading and mathematics at grades 4, 7 and 11 and that writing is also assessed at grades 5, 8 and 11 on an annual basis.
 During the last few years, Michigan has also added MEAP assessments in science and social studies.
 Michigan exceeds one of the requirements of the Title I statute: the establishment of a full assessment system.